I recently saw a social media graphic that read:

 Some people are openly judged or dismissed by their families—for lifestyle choices, mental health, or even just having different values.

 One woman told me her family refused to pick her up from the train station for Thanksgiving, even though it was just 10 minutes away.
-Another missed the family photo because they took it while she was in the bathroom, and no one bothered to wait.
+Another missed the wedding photo because they took it while she was in the bathroom, and no one bothered to wait.

 Solitude as a Valid Choice